fullstackgcp/node-cloud-run-cd/ck561enhx02y8mus14gpex1r1.md

 ## A Developer's Guide to Building Serverless Applications on the Cloud - Part 1 (Deployment)

-In this new series, I'll discuss few topics crucial to building serverless applications while using Google Cloud, they would span across deployment, CI/CD, tooling, backend-as-a-service and more.
+In this series, I'll discuss few topics crucial to building serverless applications while using Google Cloud, they would span across deployment, CI/CD, tooling, backend-as-a-service and more.

 > In this article, I will discuss how Developers at DevShopZ *easily* moved from local development to the Cloud.
 This covers simple functions, web-based application, and containerized applications including code samples.